Texas top bannerTexas top banner

 Due to the huge size of this state, the climate here varies significantly from one end to the other.
 It is arid in the western part and gets humid as we move towards the east.
 The state has 3 types of primary climate: the continental steppe in the High Plains, mountain climate and the modified marine climate in the subtropical areas.
 The coastal regions of the state are often hit by hurricanes and sudden tornadoes.

-What is the Cost Of Living in Texas?
+What is the Cost Of Land for Living in Texas?

 On an index of 100, Texas is marked at 93.9 which makes Texas cheaper than many other states in the U.S. Housing has a significant effect on the cost of living.
 The median price of a home in the state is $195,000 which is very low compared to other states.
 Transportation in this state is costly and each city may differ in cost of living.
 Therefore living in a certain part of Texas may be more affordable or more expensive depending on the area.

-How is the Real Estate Market Doing in Texas?
+How is the Real Estate Land for Sale Market in Texas?